sarit/SARIT-corpus/README.txt

 Table of Contents
 =================
 1 What to do next?
+    1.1 Installing git
+        1.1.1 Linux
+        1.1.2 MacOS X
+        1.1.3 Recent Windows
+    1.2 Getting a Graphical User Interface (GUI)
-    1.1 Get a copy of the collection you want
+    1.3 Get a copy of the collection you want
-        1.1.1 run `git clone git://indology.info/sarit' if you are using standard git, or 1.1.2 or consult the documentation of your git interface on how to point it at  git://indology.info/sarit 1.2 Learn about  git
+        1.3.1 run `git clone git://indology.info/sarit' if you are using standard git, or 1.3.2 or consult the documentation of your git interface on how to point it at  git://indology.info/sarit 1.4 Learn about TEI P5
-    1.3 Learn about TEI P5
+    1.5 Learn about  git
 2 Where can I get help?
     2.1 Editing files
     2.2 Sharing/organizing files